How to Keep Soil Healthy

 Rotating your crops is a great way to keep your soil healthy.
 This means switching up the plants you grow in a designated area.
 Not only does this add variety for you and your guests, but it also helps to break up the build-up of pests and diseases in the soil.

 It’s also a good idea to fertilize your soil regularly.
-This will help keep your plants healthy and look good all season long.
-We recommend using our Citrus Fertilizer, rich in nitrogen, phosphorus and potassium.
+This will help keep your plants healthy and looking good throughout the season.
+We recommend using our Citrus Fertilizer, rich in nitrogen, phosphorus, and potassium.

 Find and Fix Soil Imbalances